mrjesseethompson/webprotege-docker/README.md

 sudo docker exec -it webprotege java -jar /usr/local/webprotege/bin/webprotege-cli.jar create-admin-account
 ```

-You'll be prompted to enter an email and a password for the administrative account.
+You'll be prompted to enter a username, email, and a password for the administrative account.

 5. Navigate to http://localhost:8888 using your web browser of choice.